Getting StartedTutorialsPerformance & MetadataCreating a User-Friendly Video Player

 Load to Encode

-Once the video has finished processing, subsequent requests should load the video as usual.
+Once the video has finished processing, subsequent requests to Long-Form Video should load the video as usual.

 Note: If a video is requested but not in the allowed directory for processing, it will not be processed.